BilalSubhani/TwoSum-LeetCode/README.md

 # TwoSum-LeetCode

 The attached soltuion is for a LeetCode problem, no 1.
-Two Sum.
+Two Sum. <br>
-The soltuion implements hash maps to find the indices that contain the values that add up to the target.
+The soltuion implements hash maps to find the indices that contain the values that add up to the target.  <br>
-The solution is uploaded in both c++ (main.cpp) and JavaScript (Script.js) programming languages.
+The solution is uploaded in both c++ (main.cpp) and JavaScript (Script.js) programming languages. <br>

 ⚠️ Check out the Wiki sidebar for more info on the problem statement and output screenshots.